uo-ec607/lectures/08-regression/08-regression.md

 ### Interaction effects

 Like dummy variables, R provides a convenient syntax for specifying interaction terms directly in the regression model without having to create them manually beforehand.^[Although there are very good reasons that you might want to modify your parent variables before doing so (e.g. centering them).
 As it happens, I'm [on record](https://twitter.com/grant_mcdermott/status/903691491414917122) as stating that interaction effects are most widely misunderstood and misapplied concept in econometrics.
 However, that's a topic for another day.
 (Read the paper in the link!)]
+You can use any of the following expansion operators:

+- `x1:x2` "crosses" the variables (equivalent to including only the x1 × x2 interaction term)
+- `x1/x2` "nests" the second variable within the first (equivalent to `x1 + x1:x2`; more on this [later](#nestedmarg))
+- `x1*x2` includes all parent and interaction terms (equivalent to `x1 + x2 + x1:x2`)

-You can just use `x1:x2` (to include only the interaction term) or `x1*x2` (to include the parent terms and interaction terms).
-Generally speaking, you are best advised to include the parent terms alongside an interaction term.
+Generally speaking, if [not always](#nestedmarg), it is advisable to include the all parent terms alongside their interactions.
 This makes the `*` option a good default.

 For example, we might wonder whether the relationship between a person's body mass and their height is modulated by their gender.
 That is, we want to run a regression of the form